 On 1 December 2019, the container approval transition period ends and for the first time:

-- Eligible containers will be required to show the refund mark in accordance with section 22B of the Regulation; and
+- All suppliers (including retailers) must ensure that all eligible drink containers they sell (or offer to sell), show the refund mark in accordance with clause 22B of the Regulation; and

-- It will be an offence under section 40 (8) of the WARR Act to contravene any condition of container approval as prescribed by section 23A of the Regulation, specifically:
+- It will be an offence under section 40 (8) of the WARR Act for a Container Approval Holder to contravene any condition of container approval as prescribed by the Regulations, specifically: